gemini-testing/gemini/doc/config.md

   parallel.
 * `strictComparison` – test will be considered as failed in case of any kind of error.
 By default, only noticeable differences are treated as test failure.
+* `tolerance` - indicates maximum allowed [CIEDE2000](http://en.wikipedia.org/wiki/Color_difference#CIEDE2000)
+  difference between colors.
+Used only in non-strict mode.
+By default its 2.3 which should be enough for the most cases.
+Increasing global default is not recommended, prefer changing tolerance for particular suites or states instead.
 * `diffColor` – specifies color which will be used to highlight differences between images.
 Specified in hexadecimal RGB (`#RRGGBB`).
 Magenta by default (`#FF00FF`).